About The Gap

 The Venue has air hockey, basketball hoop, card games, darts board, pool table, sofas, a recording studio, table tennis, Xbox, and a free hot chocolate.

-Working in schools and colleges delivering KS2, KS3 and KS4 assemblies, workshops including Y6 transition to Y7 in secondary schools, and one to one mentoring.
+Working in schools and colleges delivering KS2, KS3 and KS4 assemblies, workshops including Y6 transition to Y7 in secondary schools, and one to one mentoring since 2015.

-A recording studio for music, podcasts and song writing.
+A recording studio for music, Gap Chat podcasts and song writing.

 Where is The Venue?